magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_learning-to-listen.md

 Learning to Listen
 ==================

-\<span class="dropcaps-first"\>D\</span\>\<span
+<span class="dropcaps-first" markdown="1">D</span><span
-class="dropcaps-words"\>uring an informal gathering\</span\> at his
+class="dropcaps-words" markdown="1">uring an informal
-residence one evening, the Ajahn said, ‘When you listen to the Dhamma, you must open up your heart and compose yourself in its centre.
+gathering</span>&nbsp; at his residence one evening, the Ajahn said, ‘When you listen to the Dhamma, you must open up your heart and compose yourself in its centre.
 Don’t try and accumulate what you hear, or make painstaking efforts to retain it through your memory.
 Just let the Dhamma flow into your heart as it reveals itself, and keep yourself continuously open to the flow in the present moment.
 What is ready to be retained will remain.
 It will happen of its own accord, not through forced effort on your part.

 Similarly, when you expound the Dhamma, there must be no force involved.
 The Dhamma must flow spontaneously from the present moment according to